HardMax71/Integr8sCode/docs/architecture/frontend-build.md

 ## Rollup configuration

-The `rollup.config.js` file configures the entire build pipeline.
-It produces ES modules with code splitting, enabling parallel loading of vendor code and application code.
+The `rollup.config.js` file configures the entire build pipeline, producing ES modules with code splitting for parallel loading of vendor and application code.

-### Entry point

 The build starts from `src/main.ts`, which imports the API client setup, mounts the Svelte `App` component using Svelte 5's `mount()` function, and imports global CSS:

 ```typescript
 import { mount } from 'svelte';